List of people executed in the United States in 2011

-This is a list of people executed in the United States in 2011.
-Forty-three people were executed in the United States in 2011, all by lethal injection.
+Forty-three people, all male, were executed in the United States in 2011, all by lethal injection.
 Fifteen of them were in the state of Texas.
 One (Humberto Leal Garcia) was a foreign national from Mexico, while another (Manuel Valle) was a foreign national from Cuba.
+Two notable executions were of Troy Davis, and the white supremacist murderer Lawrence Brewer, both carried out on September 21.
+Delaware would carry out its last involuntary execution with the last overall occurring the following year.